 Occasionally a part is presented to us with unique design requirements that only friction welding can fulfill.
 In those cases, the expense of producing a small order has value to the customer.
 A unique order that came our way recently was an exception to the higher volume rule.
 A chemical research facility needed to replace a pipe that connects two vessels and the design called for a bi-metal application.
 Copper pipe was required to bond with a stainless steel coupler, hold pressure, and remain leak-proof.
 The unique ability of friction welding to produce a superior bi-metal bond made the limited size of this custom order worthwhile.

 Small Batch Orders

 There are times where a part does not have significant volume and friction welding still makes the most sense.
 These are typically found in parts with large diameter changes.
 For instance, a customer approached us with high alloy steel part with a 6 ½” OD that was roughly 5 feet in length.
 48 inches of that bar was getting turned down to an approximately 3 ½ ” OD shaft.
-Even though the batch size was considerably small, a quick investigation showed that even for just 5 pieces, at this size, the customer was able to save over 50% in material (see video below).
+Even though the batch size was considerably small, a quick investigation showed that even for just 5 pieces, at this size, the customer was able to save over 50% in the material (see video below).
 Their throughput time for finish machining the part was always increased dramatically.